wagtail/wagtail/docs/contributing/ui_guidelines.md

 -   `box-sizing: border-box`, with elements always inheriting the `box-sizing` of their parent.
 -   Global CSS variables for colors, so they can be changed by site implementers.
 -   Global CSS variables for font family, so they can be changed by site implementers.
--   A `--w-direction-factor` CSS variable, set to `1` by default and `-1` for RTL languages, to allow reversing of calculations of physical values (transforms, background positions).
+-   A `--w-direction-factor` CSS variable, set to `1` by default and `-1` for RTL languages, to allow reversing of calculations of physical values (transforms, background positions) and mirroring of icons and visuals with directional elements like arrows.

 ### Tailwind usage